r-lib/pkgdown/tests/testthat/_snaps/markdown.md

-# markdown_text2() errors if block for inline
+# markdown_inline() errors if block for inline

-    Can't use a block element here, need an inline element: authors.sidebar.after
+    Can't use a block element here, need an inline element: authors, sidebar, after
     **lala**

     pof